data-6-berkeley/su22/_announcements/general.md

 1. [Data 6 Ed Discussion](https://edstem.org/us/courses/22794/discussion/)
 2. [Data 6 Gradescope](#)

-If you don't have access to either of the websites, please email jweichert@berkeley.edu
+If you don't have access to either of the websites, please email <a>jweichert@berkeley.edu</a>

 Best, [James](https://data6.org/su22/staff/#instructors) and [Will](https://data6.org/su22/staff/#instructors)
 {: .fs-5 }